jrhankins883/WebDev-Capstone-Project/README.md

 npx nodemon server.js
 ```
 6. **Open the app in your browser:**
-Once the backend server is running, open your browser and go to:
+Once the backend server is running, you can CTRL+click on the localhost link in the terminal or open your browser and go to:
 ```bash
 http://localhost:3000
 ```